symfony/symfony-docs/migration.rst

 Another point you will have to look out for is conflicts between dependencies in both applications.
-This is especially important if your existing application already uses Symfony components or libraries commonly used in Symfony applications such as Doctrine ORM, Swiftmailer or Twig.
+This is especially important if your existing application already uses Symfony components or libraries commonly used in Symfony applications such as Doctrine ORM or Twig.
 A good way for ensuring compatibility is to use the same ``composer.json`` for both project's dependencies.